-Though New York State may be mostly known for the splendor of New York City, its native wildlife and their habitats of old-growth forests, rivers, lakes, waterfalls, hills, mountains, valleys and that bit of Atlantic Ocean the state shares with the eastern seaboard are just as splendid, if not more so.
+Although New York State may be mostly known for the splendor of New York City, its native wildlife and their habitats of old-growth forests, rivers, lakes, waterfalls, hills, mountains, valleys and the part of the Atlantic Ocean the state shares with the eastern seaboard are just as splendid, if not more so.
 Here are some of the beautiful, wild, strange, common, and rare animals that call New York State home.

 The Official Animal of New York State